Continental Resources – Consensus Indicates Potential .1% Upside

-Continental Resources with ticker code (CLR) now have 14 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The target price ranges between 93 and 60 with a mean TP of 74.29.
-With the stocks previous close at 74.24 this is indicating there is a potential upside of .1%.
-The 50 day MA is 71.43 and the 200 day moving average is 65.71.
-The market capitalisation for the company is $26,961m.
-You can visit the company’s website by visiting: https://www.clr.com
+Continental Resources found using ticker (CLR) now have 14 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The target price ranges between 93 and 60 with the average target price sitting at 74.29.
+Given that the stocks previous close was at 74.24 this would indicate that there is a potential upside of .1%.
+The day 50 moving average is 71.43 while the 200 day moving average is 65.71.
+The market cap for the company is $26,961m.
+Company Website: https://www.clr.com

 The potential market cap would be $26,980m based on the market concensus.